 By doing this, we completely remove the risk of an undesirable meet-up with any of the 4-footed creatures in the open at night.

 I mean, depending on the park location, you could expect lions, leopards, elephants, hippos, snakes or scorpions to lurk in the shadows.

 36. Campsite Fires

-We were told by the locals that having a campsite fire will help keep the animals at a distance.
+We were told by the locals that having a campsite fire would help keep the animals at a distance.
 There were firepit areas in all the campsites we visited – even the really remote ones.

-Braais are popular in Africa (cooking on the wood coals, like a BBQ) so you’ll find many locals or campsites selling firewood.
+Braais are popular in Africa (cooking on the wood coals, like a BBQ), so you’ll find many locals or campsites selling firewood.

 37. Botswana National Park Campsites

 We found that generally, the National Park campsites were quite run-down.

 During our summer visit, although many campsites were touted as having solar hot water, only one of the many campsites we stayed at lived up to this promise consistently: Savuti Campsite in Chobe National Park.